RonakBajracharya/QRC/readme.md

-﻿a simple implementation of newhope key exchange along with aes along with classical euclidian factorization and shors algorithm with quantum fourier transform code inside PyNewHope directory
+a simple implementation of newhope key exchange along with aes along with classical euclidian factorization and shors algorithm with quantum fourier transform files are as follows utils.py server.py client.py factorization.py shors.py the rest are essential libraries and dependencies
-Utils.py
-client.py
-server.py
-factorization.py
-shors.py

-the rest are required libraries and dependencies